1-888-746-8388

 Peak Season vs. Off-peak Season

-Antelope Canyon is a popular tourist destination, and its popularity means that it can get crowded, especially during peak seasons.
+Antelope Canyon is a popular tourist destination, and its popularity can truly be felt during peak season.

-The peak season typically runs from March to October when the weather is warmer, with a spike in the summer months of June to August.
+The peak season typically runs from May to September when the weather is warmer, with a huge spike in the summer months of June to August.
 During this time, it's advisable to allocate more time for your visit, as there might be queues and longer waiting times.

 Personal Interests and Preferences